Softoft/open-ticket-ai/docs/vitepress_docs/docs_src/en/api/run/pipeline.md

 ---
-description: This documentation outlines a modular Python framework for building sequential data processing pipelines.
-It details core components such as `Pipeline` for managing execution flow, the `Pipe` interface for creating individual processing stages, and `PipelineContext` for passing state and data between pipes.
-The system includes robust features for status tracking, error handling, and controlled pipeline termination, enabling the creation of resilient and maintainable data workflows.
+description: 'Discover a modular Python pipeline framework for building robust data processing workflows.
+This documentation covers the core components: the `Pipeline` orchestrator, individual `Pipe` stages, and the `PipelineContext` for state management.
+  Learn to implement sequential processing, handle errors gracefully, manage execution status (RUNNING, SUCCESS, FAILED, STOPPED), and ensure type safety with Pydantic.'
 ---
 # Documentation for `**/ce/run/pipeline/*.py`